Home Decor Hub

 Furniture

-• Storage: built-in wardrobes with flush doors beat freestanding furniture almost every time in a minimal room.
+Built-in wardrobes with flush doors beat freestanding furniture in a minimal room.
 Hidden storage is the foundation of a clutter-free space.

 The Bed